 A good headline is essential.
 It’s the first thing people read, and it needs to be clear, interesting, and relevant.
 The best headlines are usually between six and eight words long, and they use strong verbs to convey a sense of urgency.

+In addition to a good headline, you also need to have a strong lede.
+This is the first sentence of your article, and it should be interesting and engaging.
 It should also be relevant to the rest of the article.
 You need to make sure your article is well-organized and easy to read.
 Use short paragraphs and clear headings to make your article easy to navigate.

-The Lead Sentence Is Important For Drawing Readers In.
+The Lead Sentence Is Important For Drawing Readers In

 If you’re writing a news article, the lead sentence is important for drawing readers in.
 You want to give them a sense of what the article is about and why it’s important.
 But there are other things to consider as well.

-For example, how much information should you include in the lead?
+- For example, how much information should you include in the lead?
 And what kind of language should you use?
-Let’s take a closer look at these questions.

 In general, you want to keep the lead sentence fairly short – no more than 20 words or so.
 You don’t want to give away too much information, because you want readers to stick around and read the whole article.
 But at the same time, you don’t want to be so vague that readers have no idea what the article is about.
 So strike a balance and give them just enough information to get them interested.